-This page has information and links regarding Sharyl Attkisson-funded cash prizes for Investigative and Original News reporting.
+This page has information and links regarding Sharyl Attkisson-funded cash prizes for Investigative and Original News (ION) reporting.

 Update: 2022 Call for Entries for Inaugural ION Awards for Professional Journalists. $3,000 cash prize.